813gan/xref-regex/README.md

 If your data is hard to parse with regular expressions you can create comments containing tags instead.

-You may want to customize variables `xref-regex-[ar]g-arguments`
+If you want searching tool to follow symlinks, customize variables `xref-regex-[ar]g-arguments`
-to add flag `--follow` to follow symlinks.
+and add flag `--follow` to follow symlinks.
+or in case of grep replace `--recursive` with `--dereference-recursive`
+in variable `xref-regex-grep-arguments`.

-Variables `xref-regex-ignored-dirs` and `xref-regex-ignored-files` allows you to ignore unwanted files.
+Variables `xref-regex-ignored-dirs` and `xref-regex-ignored-files` allows you to ignore unwanted files/dirs.